-Galactomyces Ferment Filtrate has huge benefits in skincare and is a beloved skincare ingredient in Korea and Japan.
+Galactomyces Ferment Filtrate has considerable benefits for the skin and is a beloved skincare ingredient in Korea and Japan.
 As usual, Koreans are ahead of the game and have had fermented skincare on the market for a while, but only recently has it become popular out West.
 Several products have Galactomyces Ferment Filtrate as the main ingredient, but do you know what that is?

 What Is Galactomyces Ferment Filtrate?